Mechatronics Engineering Technology

 With an emphasis on hands-on learning, courses are both classroom and lab-based.
 Students gain real-world technical skills in state-of-the-art labs.
 In addition, students are required to complete cooperative education experiences where they work in an industry setting.
 Students gain valuable real-world experience and begin building their professional network.

 Students might consider high school courses in robotics, computers, mathematics, and electronics to assist them in college study.
 However, these courses are not mandatory for success.

-Students may prepare for the BAS MET degree by completing BSC’s Associate in Applied Science (AAS) degree in Industrial Automation or an associate in applied science degree, certificate, or diploma in an approved and related program from a regionally accredited institution.
+Students may prepare for the BAS MET degree by completing BSC’s Associate in Applied Science (AAS) degree in Industrial Automation & Robotics or an associate in applied science degree, certificate, or diploma in an approved and related program from a regionally accredited institution.
 Previous college coursework, along with industry experience and/or military training, may be considered to determine eligibility.

 Students who complete the curriculum requirements can earn a Bachelor of Applied Science degree in Mechatronics Engineering Technology.